benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] load data local infile (also correct but only if the file is from the client)
 - [ ] extended insert statement

 #### Q43.
-See tables in the diagram.
-Make sure that any record added to the purchase table consists of a customerId, which exists in the customer table and a carId, which exists in the car table.
-You decide to use a trigger to do the validation.
-Which one?
+See tables in the diagram; Make sure that any record added to the purchase table consists of a customerId, which exists in the customer table and a carId, which exists in the car table; You decide to use a trigger to do the validation; Which one?

 ![mysql Q43](images/mysql_q43.jpg)